lepoeme20/lepoeme20/README.md

 - ✨ Ph.D. in Engineering industry
-- 🔭 I’m currently working on Hana Institute of Technology
+- 🔭 I’m currently working on GENGENAI
 - 😄 I’m interested in Generative AI

 <!--